Explore many stunning natural sites and places of interest.

 The character and culture of Virginia's Blue Ridge is inspiring artists to create a unique and funky music scene in the Roanoke Valley.

 Visitors can experience these eclectic sounds by stopping at any number of venues that regularly feature live shows.
-Martin's Downtown Bar & Grill and The Blues BBQ Co. in Downtown Roanoke are two popular spots for local nightlife.
+Martin's Downtown Bar & Grill and The Spot on Kirk in Downtown Roanoke are two popular spots for local nightlife.